natalieagus/50005/docs/OS/09-javasync.md

 ## Fine-Grained Condition Synchronisation

-If we want to perform fine grained condition synchronization, we can use Java's <span style="color:#f77729;"><b>named</b></span> conditional variables and a reentrant lock.
-Named conditional variables are created explicitly by first creating a `ReentrantLock()`.
+If we want to perform fine grained condition synchronization, we can use Java's <span style="color:#f77729;"><b>named</b></span> condition variables and a reentrant lock.
+Named condition variables are created explicitly by first creating a `ReentrantLock()`.
 The template is as follows:

 ```java
 Lock lock = new ReentrantLock();